agstub/sglake-3D/README.md

 2. In Docker, run the main file from the parent directory: `python3 ./source/main.py`

-The solution can be visualized with paraview (open *results/vtkfiles* subdirectory) or by running  `python3 ./source/post_process.py`.

 The code can be run in parallel via `mpirun -np num_proc python3 ./source/main.py` where `num_proc` is the number of processes.